Fulshear New Construction: When to Get Your First Pressure Wash

 A red clay stain that has been on your driveway for three weeks comes off with a surface cleaner and a mild iron remover.
 A red clay stain that has been there for eighteen months needs an oxalic acid pre-treatment, agitation with a floor scrubber, and a second pass.
 The difference in cost between those two jobs is about three times over.

-What We Actually Do on a First-Wash Job
+What to Review for a First-Wash Job

 Siding and soffits: Soft wash to remove construction dust and any early algae.
 This is the same process as a maintenance wash, just usually quicker because there is less buildup.